 Lead scoring is the act of measuring the digital interaction of visitors (a.k.a. leads, prospects, customers, consumers, etc.) with your website and company assets.
 Lead scoring is a tactic used in the lead nurturing process of marketing.
 So, what does that mean?

 Before we get into the details of what lead scoring is, let’s first identify why we care.
-It’s pretty simple: lead scoring makes us smarter and more efficient.
+It’s pretty simple: lead scoring makes us smarter and more efficient sellers.

 The Smart Part

-Lead scoring allows you to know more about the people visiting your website, discover the problems they have and the solutions they’re looking for, and measure the content, messaging and tactics you’re using to communicate with them.
-This allows you as a business to focus on who to talk to with, what information works for where they are in their buying process – while marketing more efficiently.
+Lead scoring allows you to know more about the people visiting your website, discover the problems they have and the solutions they’re looking for.
+It also allows you to measure the content, messaging and tactics you’re using to communicate with them.
+This allows you as a business to focus on who to talk to with and what information works for where they are in their buying process – while marketing more efficiently.
 In fact, companies that excel at lead nurturing generate 50% more sales-ready leads at 33% lower cost (Marketo).

 Nurtured leads make 47% larger purchases than non-nurtured leads.

 Nurturing leads helps to score leads – the two are almost one-in-the-same.
 While you can nurture leads without scoring them, it’s quite difficult to score leads without nurturing them.
 Marketing automation makes nurturing easier and more efficient by delivering your messages and information on a timely manner or on a decision-based cadence.